Using the Java API

-DITA-OT includes a Java Application Programming Interface to allow developers to embed DITA-OT more easily into other Java programs.
+DITA Open Toolkit includes a Java Application Programming Interface to allow developers to embed the toolkit more easily into other Java programs.

 When using the API, programmers don’t need to know or care that DITA-OT uses Ant, they can just use Java.